-I suspect there are a number of factors behind this decision:
+I suspect there are several factors behind this decision:

 - Elective Caesarean section has become more popular.
 There are now women who want a ‘Caesarean section by choice’, even though there are no obstetric indications.

 - Risk of litigation.
-In the past in Australia there was far less litigation and the community accepted adverse outcomes as ‘something that happens’.
+In the past, in Australia, there was far less litigation and the community accepted adverse outcomes as ‘something that happens’.
 This has changed.
 Today if a woman has a ruptured uterus then it probable she and/or her family or friends will want to hold her obstetrician as well as hospital staff responsible.
-I personally know obstetricians who have been sued by patients who have had ruptured uterus.
+I know obstetricians who have been sued by patients who have had a ruptured uterus.

 Many women are wavering

-I believe pregnant woman don’t want to put their personal wellbeing and their baby’s wellbeing at risk.
+I believe pregnant woman doesn’t want to put their wellbeing and their baby’s wellbeing at risk.
 I also believe most want to experience labour and delivering a baby vaginally.
 Many see part of ‘being a woman’ is to be able to bear children, labour and deliver babies vaginally.

 Another reason I hear why a woman is inclined to a VBAC attempt is because she associates a Caesarean section with a more protracted recovery, being less mobile and less able to look after her baby and her other child/children.
 She associates a vaginal delivery with a better recovery.
 Indeed this will be the case if all goes well.
 But she is more likely to have a more difficult recovery if she has a ruptured uterus or if she needs an emergency Caesarean section for another reason (which is the case for about 38% of women who attempt a VBAC) or if she has significant vaginal/perineal trauma with a vaginal delivery.

 Recovery after an elective Caesarean section is usually better than after an emergency Caesarean section.
 One reason for this is the woman is not tired before having an elective Caesarean section.
 A failed VBAC Cesarean section is done usually after hours of labour and so she is often tired when her baby is delivered.
-The circumstances that result in the need for an emergency Caesarean section can be very worrying, the Caesarean section won’t be family or baby friendly and she may need to have general anaesthetic because of the circumstances.
-All these factors can have negative impact on her postnatal recovery.
-As well with an elective Caesarean section she knows she will be having a Caesarean section delivery and so she does not have the psychological disappointment of having failed a VBAC delivery attempt.
+The circumstances that result in the need for an emergency Caesarean section can be very worrying, the Caesarean section won’t be family or baby-friendly and she may need to have general anaesthetic because of the circumstances.
+All these factors can have a negative impact on her postnatal recovery.
+As well with an elective Caesarean section, she knows she will be having a Caesarean section delivery and so she does not have the psychological disappointment of having failed a VBAC delivery attempt.
 Other variables are actors peculiar to that first Caesarean section and surgical technique of the obstetrician or trainee obstetrician who did the operation.
-As a general rule my patients do extremely well and can go home three or four days (their preference) post delivery and can be driving their cars well before their six week postnatal visit.
-A Caesarean section does not have to have a more protracted recovery, and interfere with her looking after her baby and her other child/children.
+As a general rule, my patients do extremely well and can go home three or four days (their preference) post-delivery and can be driving their cars well before their six-week postnatal visit.
+A Caesarean section does not have to have a more protracted recovery and interfere with her looking after her baby and her other child/children.